 - Specialised MTD tax software

 - Receipt capturing tools

 What does IRIS offer?

 An app led service that will solve that age-old problem of clients swamping you with big bags of receipts.
 IRIS Snap eliminates time wasted on keying in data from paper records and reduces the increasing burden of quarterly MTD VAT.

-KashFlow is a cloud-based accounting software that caters to businesses of all sizes.
+KashFlow is a cloud-based bookkeeping software that caters to businesses of all sizes.
 Features include invoicing, estimation, credit control, accounting, purchase management, payroll and reporting.
 These features make it excellent software for making tax digital.